waimea-dt/web-db-project-template-level-2/docs/1-sprint-1-prototype.md

 The user who mentioned the dark mode liked the updated design.

 > The dark mode is a good improvement - Easier on my eyes!

+I think that the design does not need further refinement at this point.

 ---